Reproducibility in Learning: Introduction

 \textbf{Stability.} Reproducibility is a strong stability property that implies independent parties can replicate previous results with high probability, so long as the randomness used to achieve these results is made public.
 For researchers solving machine learning and data analysis tasks, reproducibility allows researchers to verify published results with high probability, as long as the datasets are drawn from the same distribution.

 \textbf{Generalization.} Reproducibility implies generalization.
-A reproducible learning algorithm, with high probability, outputs a hypothesis $h$ such that the difference between the risk of $h$ and the empirical risk of $h$ is small.
-Intuitively, this follows from interpreting the first run of the algorithm as the training phase and the second run as the testing phase.
+A reproducible learning algorithm, with high probability, outputs a hypothesis $h$ such that the difference between the risk of $h$ and the empirical risk of $h$ on the training set is small.
+Intuitively, reproducibilitiy implies that $h$ is independent of the training set with high probability.
+Thus, a Hoeffding bound can be applied to bound the risk in terms of the empirical risk.

 \textbf{Privacy.} Differential privacy (DP) is an important notion that requires small distance between the two distributions induced by an algorithm, when run on any two datasets that differ in a single element.
 Crucially, it asks for the guarantees in the \textit{worst case over datasets}.
-Reproducible algorithms guarantee a different form of privacy: If $\mathcal{A}$ is reproducible, then what ${\cal A}$ learns (for example, a trained classifier) is almost always the same; thus, ${\cal A}$ is usually \textit{independent} of the chosen training data.
+Reproducible algorithms guarantee a different form of privacy: If $\mathcal{A}$ is reproducible, then what $\AAA$ learns (for example, a trained classifier) is almost always the same; thus, $\AAA$ is usually \textit{independent} of the chosen training data.
 In this way, reproducible algorithms are prevented from memorizing anything that is specific to the training data, similar to differentially private algorithms.
 Reproducibility is weaker than differential privacy in the sense that reproducibility only applies to in-distribution samples, whereas differential privacy applies to \textit{any} training set.
 On the other hand, reproducibility is stronger in the sense that its guarantee for in-distribution samples is global rather than local (for neighboring samples).